douglas-gibbons/otto/src/assets/docs/discovery.md

 * topic: `homeassistant/sensor/temperature/config`
 * payload: `{"name": "Temperature", "unit_of_measurement": "°C", "state_topic": "homeassistant/sensor/temperature"}`

+Sometimes sensors publish json data as their payload.
+Simple json paths can be given as part of the configuration for this.
+See [this example](/docs/tasmota-pow2).

 ### Publishing Retained Messages

 If you already have ʘttʘ connected to your MQTT server, the quickest way of publishing these messages is from the [publish tab](/publish).